dharmesh-khandelwal/news-scraper-service/README.md

 # News Scraper Service
 Web service to scrap news articles and query scrap data using REST endpoints

-It scraps the configured url for news article and stores then in database.
-Then this data can be searched using REST api.
+It scraps the configured url for news article and stores them in database.
+Then, this data can be searched using REST api.

 Tech stack: **Java, Spring Boot, Spring Data Jpa, HtmlUnit, Swagger**.
 Database used is **h2** db.